luizribeiro/gemswap/README.md

 ### TODOs

 * **High-pri**
-  * Stablize Y indices to kill bugs when new rows are added
   * Clean up multiple matrices used for the board (maybe into a single one?)
 * **Mid-pri**
   * Fix falling animation that looks wonky for whatever reason